The fashionable Isle of Capri is a short distance from the Sorrento coast and perhaps the most famous of all the islands that lie off this shore.

 Ravello, like Amalfi, owed its prosperity to extensive commerce throughout the Mediterranean and to its strong textile industry (wool and cotton).
 The fall of Ravello's wealth and influence came with Ruggero II and the Normanni domination.
 This was furthered even more with the Pisani invasion in 1337 which deprived the entire Amalfi Coast of its independence and political power.
 The most famous architectures in Ravello are Villa Cimbrone and Villa Rufolo.
 These buildings perfectly represent the architectural style which is typical throughout the major centres found on the Amalfi Coast.
 With its luxurious hotels, culture, cuisine, and much more, Ravello has everything it requires to charm its many visitors.

-Nerano – a charming fishing village.
-The name Nerano most likely is due to Tiberio Nerone the roman emperor, who chose Capri as his favourite summer resort.
+Nerano is a charming fisherman's village.
+The name Nerano most likely is due to Tiberio Nerone the roman emperor who chose Capri as his favourite summer resort.

 From the blue island the emperor sailed with his ships to the coast and struck by the beauty of Marina del Cantone decided to build another Villa in addition to his twelve ones in Capri.

-About 30-40 minutes distance from Capri it's a must for food and wine lovers, from easy going restaurants along the shore to Michelin starred ones there is to satisfy even the most delicate taste and to drown your credit card if you didn't already do that with the shopping in Capri.
+About 30-40 minutes distance from Capri it's a must for food and wine lovers, from easy going restaurants along the shore to Michelin starred ones there is to satisfy even the most delicate taste.